IRL2/nanover-server-py/README.md

 ### Running a server via the command line

-`nanover.omni` provides a command line interface for running OpenMM simulations.
+`nanover` provides a command line interface for running OpenMM simulations.
 For example, from the `nanover-server-py` directory:

-    nanover-omni --omm examples/ase/openmm_files/nanotube.xml
+    nanover-server --omm examples/ase/openmm_files/nanotube.xml

 Learn more about running a NanoVer server
 [here in our documentation](https://irl2.github.io/nanover-docs/tutorials/basics.html#running-a-server).